im-nsk/BWN-real-time-stock-data-streaming-with-kafka/README.md

 **What it does:**

-- Listens to `stock-prices` Kafka topic
+- Listens to `stock-data-stream` Kafka topic
 - Buffers records up to 1000 messages
 - Converts the batch to a Parquet file using PyArrow
 - Uploads to AWS S3 (`stock_batch_<id>_<timestamp>.parquet`)